h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 x_reg
 ~~~

 Now we are ready to start our second AutoML model and train it.
 This time we will only use a time constrain, and set `max_runtime_secs` to `900 seconds`, or fifteen minutes.
 You will notice that we are specifying the stopping metric and also the sort metric.
-In the second tutorial, we focused on RMSE and MAE to check the performance of our model, and we noticed that the two values seemed very correlated.
+In the second self-paced course, we focused on RMSE and MAE to check the performance of our model, and we noticed that the two values seemed very correlated.
 For that reason, we could use any of those metrics.
 For this task, we will use the RMSE for early stopping because it penalizes the error more than the MAE, and we will also use it to sort the leaderboard based on the best value.

 ~~~r
 #Run AutoML for 15 minutes